 “This amounts to networks that have been dismantled and attacks that have been prevented,” Cazeneuve said, giving no further details about the arrests.
 “We are involved in an extremely intense, round-the-clock mission to protect the French public, and we are getting results,” Cazeneuve said.

 He added that 17 foreigners had been expelled this year for posing a “serious threat to public order.”

-The latest was a Russian national, Mansur Kudusov, who was extradited to Russia after being jailed for breaching house arrest.
+The latest was a Russian national, Mansur Kudusov, who was extradited to Russia on Friday after being jailed for breaching house arrest.
 Kudusov's lawyer said he was a Chechen born in 1991 who had arrived in France as a child and had been placed under house arrest in 2012.